MARINE CORPS AIR STATION IWAKUNI, Japan --

 Marine Corps Community Services held a town-hall meeting for station residents at the Sakura Theater here July 25, 2012.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- The meeting was organized to help station residents understand the future of the station, as well as to answer any questions or concerns the residents may have.
+The meeting was organized to help station residents understand the future of the station, as well as to answer any questions or concerns the residents may have.

 “The town hall meeting serves to provide education on MCCS offerings, accountability, organizational structure, funding and to provide a venue for questions to be answered in an open forum,” said Sean W. McHenry, MCCS marketing director.

 Residents and MCCS employees discussed topics for everyone, including what MCCS offers aboard the station, the improvements being made to the air station and other topics such as cutbacks.